stevejgordon/AspNetCoreDockerWorkshop/activities/10-ProductionDockerfile.md

 *NOTE: If the above fails because the port 7001 is use on your PC, try another port number.*

 8. At this point, you should see some output from the ASP.NET Core logging after the application starts.
-9. Open a browser window and navigate to to [http://localhost:7001](http://localhost:7001/).
+9. Open a browser window and navigate to [http://localhost:7001](http://localhost:7001/).
 10. In the command prompt, press CTRL + C to detach from the container.
 11. View the running containers with the 'docker container ps' command.